 Prague’s main train station is one of the final architectural glories of the dying Habsburg Empire, designed by Josef Fanta and officially opened in 1909 as the Franz-Josefs Bahnhof.
-It was later renamed to Wilson Station, and today is generally referred to as the Main Station.
-Between 1972 and 1979 the station was extended by a new terminal building, including an underground station and a main road on the roof of the terminal.
+It was later renamed Wilson Station and today is generally referred to as the Main Station.
+Between 1972 and 1979, the station was extended by a new terminal building, including an underground station and the main road on the terminal roof.

 Recently, Prague’s Main Station (Hlavni nadrazi) was fully renovated and modernised in 2010-2011 by the Italian company Grandi Stazioni to western standards from its former ‘dirty’ image of a shadowy part of Prague’.
 The station itself is split over several levels.
 There are all the facilities you would expect at a train station, including a left luggage counter which is open 24 hours, and automatic large luggage lockers.
 There are also exchange offices, ATMs, tourist and train information desks, fast food stalls, and restaurants (such as Burger King), café shops and retail shops.

 Travelling Out of the Hlavni Nadrazi Train Station

 Travelling from the Hlavni Nadrazi Station to the Hotel you have Booked by Cab